andrewevag/ggec/README.md

 ```
 ./compile.sh test.eds
 ```
-it automatically does the linking with the -lm. and -lc.
+it automatically does the linking with the libEdsger libm. and libc needed by libEdsger.

-Use #include "headers/stdio.h" for the Standard Library in test.eds.
-Results is in
+Use #include "headers/stdio.h" for the **Standard Library** or the complete path from where the compiler is called to `ggec/headers`

 # Known bugs